 • Dr Sally Darnborough, Beatson Cancer Charity and Macmillan Cancer Support Lead Clinician Late Effects Pelvic Radiation Disease at The Beatson West of Scotland Cancer Centre, Glasgow

-• Gina Giebner, RD, MSc, BSc (Hons), Macmillan Late Effects Pelvic Radiation Disease specialist dietitian at The Beatson West of Scotland Cancer Centre, Glasgow and director at The Rehab Dietitian Limited.
+Gina Giebner, RD, MSc, BSc (Hons), Specialist Dietitian for the Greater Glasgow and Clyde NHS and director at The Rehab Dietitian Limited.

 • Dr John Green, MBBch MD FRCP Consultant Gastroenterologist at Cardiff and Vale UHB, and Clinical Senior Lecturer at the Centre for Medical Education at Cardiff University.